 - You live in the Netherlands and are waiting for a permanent residence permit.
 Depending on the type of residence permit you receive, you may be able to take out a Dutch basic health-care plan later on.

 - You live in the Netherlands, but are not eligible for the Dutch basic health-care plan.
+You are registered at a municipality.
 This can be the case if you are a foreign student, for instance.

 Unlike the basic health-care plan, Health Basic and Health Premium are subject to a screening procedure to determine whether you are eligible for the plan.
 This means that you will be asked to answer some questions about your medical history when you take out the plan.